 Use this command to configure the resend times for inform requests and the inform request timeout.
-Use the no form of this command to restore the default settings.

 snmp-server inform { retries retry-time | timeout time }

 no snmp-server inform

 Parameter Description retry-time Specifies the resend times for inform requests, ranging from 0 to 255. time Specifies the inform request timeout, in seconds, ranging from 0 to 21,474,836.